colinmd2003/ECE_443_Final_Project/README.md

     - Add more complex obstacle configurations to test agent behaviors.
     - Implement interactive control for the gamma agent for dynamic leader-follower simulations.
     - Reformat the existing code, as it's currently spaghetti code, to make it cleaner, more modular, and easier to maintain.
+    - Separate each simulation to improve accessibility

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.